platipy/platipy/research/huang2014.rst

     :alt: Embedding diagnostic mechanisms in a digital game for learning mathematics
     :target: http://dx.doi.org/10.1007/s11423-013-9315-4

 As I previously said, this is not a game: it's a multiple-choice activity.
 It isn't meant to *teach*, it's meant to be a low-stakes assessment with **diagnostic feedback**.
 They put some good work into identifying the mistakes that a student could make when doing addition ("diagnostics").
 When they choose the wrong answer, they give feedback targeted to that student.
 Think of it like really good compiler errors - it can make or break your understanding of the error when you're just starting out!
-This is

 They assessed 56-2nd graders (45% female) (Southern Taiwan).
 One group had the diagnostic element, the other was basically just answering multiple choice questions.
 Their results for their measures: